 Many people find the distance learning approach much better than attending a course.
 You go at your own pace, in your own time.
 You tailor the course to meet your individual learning needs and the feedback you receive will be directly relevant to what you most want to learn.

 John O'Reilly BA(Ed) BSc MSc CEnv MCIEEM originally trained as a PE and Geography teacher with a degree in education.
-He normally runs between 10 and 20 botanical and habitat survey training courses every year.
+I also have a Maths & Statistics OU degree.

 PTYXIS specialises in detailed botanical surveys, data analysis and habitat management advice, offering affordable and reliable ecological services.